dromzeh/dromzeh.dev/src/posts/character-ai-debunk.md

 ## What even happened?

-As of recent, character.ai has been under fire on social media, mainly TikTok, for various, absurd reasons.
+As of recent, character.ai has been under fire on social media, mainly TikTok, for various reasons.
 Misinformation is often spread on social media platforms about all sorts of things, and character.ai is no exception, people tend to believe what they see on social media, and don't bother to do any research themselves.
 This post will be debunking all claims made about character.ai, and explaining why they're false.

+Note: this post has been edited for clarity and to add more information on the 14th August 2023.

 ## character.ai is "purposely rate limiting users" to buy a subscription